How To Carve

 Carving is a huge goal for most intermediate skiers, and it’s a skill that most advanced skiers think they already have!
 But seeing a skier truly pushing their equipment to the limit of its capabilities is pretty rare; so here’s a guide to take you from comfortable parallel skier to a confident carver.

-If you can already carve your skis, jump to the end to see 6 common mistakes you probably don't realise that you're making!
+If you can already carve your skis, jump to the end to see the 6 common mistakes you may not realise that you're making!

 What is carving?